 Quantum Abacus

 Areas for enhancement

-With additional time and resources, we would further our prototype by incorporating higher-end, smaller scaled motors, allowing for greater precision and enabling more of the spheres to be visibly exposed on the surface for interaction.
+Regarding technical enhancement, with additional time and resources, we would further our prototype by incorporating higher-end, smaller scaled motors, allowing for greater precision and enabling more of the spheres to be visibly exposed on the surface for interaction.

-With additional time and resources, we would further our prototype by incorporating higher-end, smaller scaled motors, allowing for greater precision and enabling more of the spheres to be visibly exposed on the surface for interaction.
+Regarding technical enhancement, with additional time and resources, we would further our prototype by incorporating higher-end, smaller scaled motors, allowing for greater precision and enabling more of the spheres to be visibly exposed on the surface for interaction.

+Quantum Abacus